dbos-inc/dbos-transact-ts/packages/dbos-dbtriggers/README.md

 The information above is always used by methods decorated with `@DBTriggerWorkflow`, for the formulation of catch-up queries.
 If `useDBNotifications` and `installDBTrigger` are both false, the configuration will also be used to generate queries for polling the source table.
 A query will be scheduled every `dbPollingInterval` milliseconds.

 #### Using Workflow Queues for Concurrency and Rate Limiting
 By default, `@DBTriggerWorkflow` workflows are started immediately upon receiving database updates.
-If `queueName` is provided to the `DBTriggerConfig`, then the workflows will be enqueued in a [workflow queue](https://docs.dbos.dev/typescript/reference/workflow-queues) and subject to rate limits.
+If `queueName` is provided to the `DBTriggerConfig`, then the workflows will be enqueued in a [workflow queue](https://docs.dbos.dev/typescript/reference/transactapi/workflow-queues) and subject to rate limits.

 ## Using This Code As A Starting Point
 The `dbos-dbtriggers` package can be used as a starting point for a custom solution.
 It is loosely broken into the following parts:
 * Decorators and configuration
-* An [event receiver](https://docs.dbos.dev/typescript/tutorials/custom-event-receiver), which handles the process of listening to the database and invoking workflows
+* An [event receiver](https://docs.dbos.dev/typescript/tutorials/requestsandevents/custom-event-receiver), which handles the process of listening to the database and invoking workflows
 * Tests, which perform database operations and ensure the trigger functions are executed under a variety of conditions, including system restarts.

 ## Next Steps
-- For a detailed DBOS Transact tutorial, check out our [programming quickstart](https://docs.dbos.dev/getting-started/quickstart-programming).
+- To learn how to create an application to DBOS Cloud, visit our [cloud quickstart](https://docs.dbos.dev/quickstart)
-- To learn how to deploy your application to DBOS Cloud, visit our [cloud quickstart](https://docs.dbos.dev/getting-started/quickstart-cloud/)
+- For a detailed DBOS Transact tutorial, check out our [programming quickstart](https://docs.dbos.dev/typescript/programming-guide).
 - To learn more about DBOS, take a look at [our documentation](https://docs.dbos.dev/) or our [source code](https://github.com/dbos-inc/dbos-transact).